AMD Strix Halo laptops- complete list, best options (Ryzen AI Max+ 395, Ryzen AI Max 390)

 amd strix point AI 300 Max lineup

-As mentioned earlier, all you should mostly need to know is that AMD Strix hardware is all about pairing a powerful processor with and an integrated graphics chip unlike anything offered before, for a unified solution.
+As mentioned earlier, all you should mostly need to know is that AMD Strix hardware is all about pairing a powerful processor with an integrated graphics chip unlike anything offered before, for a unified solution.
 Of course, the performance differs significantly between the flagship Ryzen AI Max+ 395 and the bottom-tier Ryzen AI Max Pro 380, with a solid middle grounder in the Ryzen AI Max 385 that I’m specifically looking at seeing in action.

-But you should absolutely be aware that this Ryzen AI hardware can run at between 45-120W cTDP, and that means its actual capabilities are going to vary significantly between implementations.
+But you should be aware that this Ryzen AI hardware can run at between 45-120W cTDP, and that means its actual capabilities are going to vary significantly between implementations.
 A more portable laptop chassis won’t offer the same potential as a beefier implementation.

 Nonetheless, I am interested in how well this platform is going to scale down at lower power levels.
 Strix Point does very well, especially on the iGPU side, where the Radeon 890M at 20W still scores roughly 75-80% of its full potential at 45+W. But with these Ryzen AI Max SKUs and Radeon 8000 graphics, the differences are going to be most likely bigger.

 Compared to AMD’s Strix Point hardware, which is implemented in quite a few thin-and-light designs either standalone or paired with Nvidia dGPUs, the Strix Halo APUs have a potential advantage in CPU processing power and a potential disadvantage in efficiency, since the platform doesn’t include any Zen5c cores, which should affect battery runtimes in comparison.
-GPU performance, on the other hand, that’s the real question here, especially in portable implementations that can’t physically get Nvidia graphics.
-That’s if they’ll exist at all, since the Ryzen AI Max APU is physically much larger than the regular chips normally implemented in mobile devices, which raises the question of motherboard design and cooling on a potential portable Strix Halo computers.
+GPU performance, on the other hand, is the real question here, especially in portable implementations that can’t physically get Nvidia graphics.
+That’s if they’ll exist at all since the Ryzen AI Max APU is physically much larger than the regular chips normally implemented in mobile devices, which raises the question of motherboard design and cooling on a potential portable Strix Halo computers.

 For a deeper look at the AMD platforms available for 2025 devices, I suggest going over this dedicated article on AMD Strix Point, Strix Halo, Krackan or Fire Range.

-At the end of the day, objectively looking past the hype of having a unified AMD platform with these specs, the success of Strix Halo is up to the actual products that we’ll implement the hardware.
+At the end of the day, objectively looking past the hype of having a unified AMD platform with these specs, the success of Strix Halo is up to the actual products that will implement the hardware.
 Format and pricing are going to play a major role in steering potential buyers towards this platform over the multitude of others available out there, especially later in the year once the mid-tier RTX 5000 dGPUs get out.
-So far, there are very few actual products announced on this hardware, so we’ll see what we’ll actually get later in the year.

-So far, the ROG Flow Z13 gaming-tablet from Asus stole all thunders, as the only real product showcasing the platform at CES as an early working prototype that ran some games such as Black Myth: Wukong.
+So far, the ROG Flow Z13 gaming tablet from Asus stole all thunders, as the only real product showcasing the platform at CES as an early working prototype that ran some games such as Black Myth: Wukong.
 The final products are coming later in the year, so stay around, we’ll have our reviews and coverage ready once allowed by embargos.
-What you should keep in mind is that the 2025 ROG Flow Z13 is a mid-range implementation of this hardware, with upwards of 80W sustained TDP, and that’s despite it’s compact size, due to the tablet format and highly advanced cooling.
+What you should keep in mind is that the 2025 ROG Flow Z13 is a mid-range implementation of this hardware, with upwards of 80W sustained TDP, and that’s despite its compact size, due to the tablet format and highly advanced cooling.
 It’s going to cost north of 2k USD and 2.5K EUR in the Max 395+ version.

 HP also quietly launched a Strix Halo ZBook Ultra 14 mobile workstation, with a premium and fairly compact 14-inch notebook format, a potential excellent allrounder in a top-tier traditional chassis.
 However, I’d only expect a mid-powered implementation of the AMD hardware in this chassis, and with some truly hefty prices of many thousands of dollars for the higher-tier configurations, given past experience with existing ZBooks.